HIFI instrument and calibration web page

 - Save modified data You can save data to a pool, or store your session in order to continue working in HIPE.

-- You may wish to export data as FITS, ASCII or use the HiClass task to export data as CLASS readable FITs files.
+- You may wish to export data as FITS, ASCII or read the data in GILDAS/CLASS.

 - Saving as FITS